MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf.md

     For those of you who are less software inclined, don't panic!
 We've done most of the work for you.

     RRF requires you to populate an SD card with a specific file structure and files to go with it.
-To make this easier for you, we have gone ahead and populated the majority of these files already - all you need to do is follow the very simple steps below to get your firmware installed on your board.
+To make this easier for you, we have gone ahead and built RRF configuration releases for common hardware specifications that include mainboard and WiFi card firmware, as well as a known-good configuration for your machine.
     If you don't wish to install the pre-made firmware and would rather create your own from scratch, then please follow [this tutorial](https://www.youtube.com/watch?v=TAT532vIVzU&t=335s).

 *[RRF]: RepRapFirmware

+!!! note "Public Beta"
+    The RRF configurations for the reference design and LDO kit are released as a public beta.
+As outlined in the repository, we take no responsibility or liability for any loss or damage caused to you or others by your use of this software, which is provided as-is.

+    That said, this software has been used internally and tested by a small group of external users and has proven to be, in our testing at least, reliable and properly configured.

 ## Prepare your SD Card